catheg88/ping_thing/README.md

 # README

+PingThing is a messaging app that combines the best parts of real-time chat (IRC) and email threads.

+Try the demo [deployed on Heroku](https://pingthing.herokuapp.com/).
+Sign up or use the demo account:
+un: 'demo'
+pw: 'password'

-PingThing is a messaging app with a single page React / Redux frontend and a Rails 5 backend.
+PingThing is a single page React / Redux frontend and a Rails 5 backend.
 The frontend sends and retrieves data via a Rails JSON API.

-Here are some ways it's cooler than it looks:
+Here are some ways it's cool:
-* Data is stored in the client Redux state once it's been fetched, minimizing unnecessary database queries.
+* Data is stored in the client Redux state once it's been fetched from Rails, eliminating unnecessary database queries
-* Real-time updates to receive messages using Pusher/websockets.
-Only affected users respond to each Pusher notification, and they grab only the new data they don't have from the database.
+* Interface receives real-time updates (incoming messages) using Pusher/websockets.
+Only affected users respond to each Pusher notification, and they grab only the new data they don't have from the database
 * Clean data model that scales well.
 Database indexes for fast lookups and validations.
 No silly nonsense like duplicating conversation/message records for each user, storing message recipient IDs in an array and trying to use them for lookups, etc.
 * API endpoint responses are restricted to only allow access to the current user's data.
 Stacie can't read Alex's message to Taylor.
-* Responsive design to display well in a variety of viewports
+* Responsive design to display well with many screen sizes
-* Text auto-matching to find usernames for the "To" field
+* "To" field only accepts recognized other users as message recipients

 # Installation
 This app was built using